varphone/statrs/README.md

 ## Description

 Statrs provides a host of statistical utilities for Rust scientific computing.
 Included are a number of common distributions that can be sampled (i.e. Normal, Exponential, Student's T, Gamma, Uniform, etc.) plus common statistical functions like the gamma function, beta function, and error function.

 This library is a work-in-progress port of the statistical capabilities in the C# Math.NET library.
 All unit tests in the library borrowed from Math.NET when possible and filled-in when not.

 This library is a work-in-progress and not complete.
-Planned for future releases are continued implementations of distributions as well as porting over more statistical utilities
+Planned for future releases are continued implementations of distributions as well as porting over more statistical utilities.

-Please check out the documentation [here](https://docs.rs/statrs/*/statrs/)
+Please check out the documentation [here](https://docs.rs/statrs/*/statrs/).

 ## Usage